List of NCIS: Los Angeles characters: Eric Beale

 Eric Bartholomew Beale III (portrayed by Barrett Foa) is an NCIS technical operator and intelligence analyst stationed in Los Angeles with the Office of Special Projects.
 He often takes calls from Director Leon Vance (Rocky Carroll) at NCIS Headquarters in Washington, D.C.

 He is a geek and, like Detective Marty Deeks (Eric Christian Olsen), enjoys surfing (twice standing his surfboard too closely to Hetty's car) and internet social networks.
 He, like Nate, often fails at attempts at humor.
 Hetty also disapproves of his attire (typically Bermuda shorts and flip-flops and, on occasion, pajamas) but tolerates it because of his skills.
 In the episode "Absolution", he is revealed to be German American and takes at least partial offense at the team's remarks about Germans in the episode.
 Other than Hetty, he is the only team member shown to wear corrective eyewear.

-He is the main connection between agents in the field and OSP headquarters, often manipulating traffic cameras and hacking into networks and satellites to gain an advantage for the agents.
+He is the main connection between agents in the field and OSP headquarters, often manipulating traffic cameras and going into networks and satellites to gain an advantage for the agents.
 And, in the season two episode "Empty Quiver", he managed to shut down the entire Internet for a few minutes.
 Although not as often as he likes to be, he is also seen being in the field carrying a service weapon.
 He has worked with Abby Sciuto, a main character from the original NCIS, and has grown quite fond of her with the two having a strong friendship.
 The two even went on a "date" together during "Random on Purpose", but it ended abruptly when Abby was kidnapped by a serial killer named The Phantom.

 In the same episode, Eric, like Abby, is shown to be skilled in sign language, beginning to learn it when he was seven years old.
 Near the episode's end, Eric signs to Abby that his best friend growing up was deaf.
 Like G. Callen, Sam Hanna, Kensi Blye and Nate Getz, he was introduced in the back-door pilot "Legend".
 In the opening episode of season seven, "Active Measures", Eric asks Sam to show him how to fire a weapon and how to fight, leaving open the possibility that he may want to try his hand as a field agent in the future.
 In season 8, Eric shows his ability as an excellent marksman during an undercover work with Nell.